KevinNovak/Friend-Time/README.md

 Friend Time will then know your timezone and use this to automatically convert any times you mention in chat, as well as convert other users times to your timezone.

+## Running Locally

+If you'd like to run your own copy of Friend Time for development or personal reasons, see the [following guide](docs/running-locally.md).

 ## References

 * [discord.js](https://discord.js.org/) - A powerful JavaScript library for interacting with the Discord API.